GICSAFePhD/RailML/Layouts/Example_7/Readme.md

 | R_11 |  T08  |  S19  | - | - | - | ne42 |
 | R_12 |  T10  |  T07  | Sw19_N | - | - | ne43-ne42 |

+Routes 1 to 8 are equivalente in both interlocking tables.

-Routes 1 to 5 are the same in both interlocking tables, but RNA considers tracks as bidirectional, while the original layout has only one direction per track.
-Routes 6 to 10 are the opposite of routes 1 to 5.
+Routes 1 to 8 are the same in both interlocking tables, but RNA considers tracks as bidirectional, while the original layout has only one direction per track.
+Routes 9 to 11 are for used to allow stopped trains to move close to the main signals S14, S19 and C11.
+Route 12 is the opposite of route of route 4.
 So it does not affect safety, RNA always considers every possible route in the layout.
-Moreover, departure signals are considered for line borders and buffer stops for extra protection.
+Moreover, departure signals (T02, T06, T08 and T10) are considered for line borders and buffer stops for extra protection.

 For obtaining an analysis which only includes a one direction of a railway operation, should be mismark the option in the program.
 Like Figure 21 and Figure 22.
 To obtain the tables, you have to follow the steps explained in [G.1](#g1-obtaining-table-in-design4rail).